iOSDeveloperGui/CandleTap/README.md

 # 🕯️ Candle Tap (watchOS)

-A magical memory-matching game built with SwiftUI specifically for the Apple Watch.
+A magical memory matching game built with SwiftUI specifically for the Apple Watch.

 ## ✨ Features
 - **Character Selection:** Choose your light from different candle skins (Amber, Phantom, Mystic).